-Dr Hobson will be speaking at ACAMH’s upcoming Sleep and Mental Health Conference in Dublin – book your ticket to find out more about the relationship between sleep and mental health, as well as case studies and insights into practical management of sleep problems.
+Dr Hobson will be speaking at ACAMH’s upcoming Sleep and Mental Health Conference in Edinburgh – book your ticket to find out more about the relationship between sleep and mental health, as well as case studies and insights into practical management of sleep problems.

 A number of resources to help clinicians gain these skills:

 Clinical Medicine, 2017, Vol 17, No 5, 424-8.

 Insufficient sleep in adolescents and young adults: An update on causes and consequences

 - Turnbull and Farquhar

 Fifteen-minute consultation on problems in the healthy child: sleep